identifiers-org/browser-extension/README.md

-# Cross-Browser extension for identifiers.org
+# Browser extension for identifiers.org

 This browser extension aims at facilitating workflows that use identifiers.org URIs.
 Both Firefox and Google Chrome are supported.

 > [!IMPORTANT]
-> These widgets are currently a work in progress.
+> This extension is currently a work in progress.

+## Features

+Two main feature groups are available, the embedded search bars and the action menu actions.

-### Features
+### Embeded search bars

-It embeds the current search bars available at the [identifiers.org homepage](http://identifiers.org) for easy access.
+The current search bars are available from the extension menu at the [identifiers.org homepage](http://identifiers.org) for easy access.
+These work in the same was as in the homepage.

 ![](./screenshots/popup.png)

-It also contains context menu actions for quickly generating identifiers.org URIs and resolving CURIEs.
+### Context menu actions

+These are available by right-clicking selected text, links and web pages.

 ![](./screenshots/context-menu.png)

+The three actions available are:

+#### Resolve selected CURIE
+By selecting a CURIE string on any page, users can go to the URL resolved by our resolution services.

+#### Get identifiers.org URI for selected URL
+By right-clicking a link or selecting a URL as text, an identifiers.org URI can be generated for it if it is in our registry.

+#### Get identifiers.org URI for this page
+By right-clicking any page, an identifiers.org URI can be generated for it if it is in our registry.

 ### Compilation
 To generate zipped files with the extension files for the two browsers use `npm run build:all`.
 Make sure you run `npm install` first.